Academic Catalog

 2

 Chamberlain provides qualified DNP Preparatory applicants and students with the opportunity to receive course waivers through completion of a Chamberlain portfolio.
 Prior to January 2024,to complete the Chamberlain portfolio process for NR-500 Foundational Concepts and Applications, NR-501 Theoretical Basis for Advanced Nursing Practice,NR-505 Advanced Research Methods: Evidence-Based Practice, NR-506 Health Care Policy and/or NR-512 Fundamentals of Nursing Informatics, applicants or students must successfully document and provide sufficient evidence, to reflect attainment of each course outcome.
 Effective January 2024, to complete the Chamberlain portfolio process for NR-581 Foundational Concepts for Advanced Nursing Practice, NR-582 Leadership and Role Development for Advanced Nursing Practice, NR-583 Informatics for Advanced Nursing Practice, NR-585 Research Methods and Evidence-Based Practice for Advanced Nursing Practice, applicants or students must successfully document and provide sufficient evidence, to reflect attainment of each course outcome.
 Faculty will assess each course portfolio submitted to determine if attainment is achieved for each course outcome.
 In order to receive a course waiver, evidence of all course outcomes must be met.
-Students interested in this portfolio process should contact their student support advisor immediately upon admission for more details.
+Students interested in this portfolio process should contact their Academic Support Advisor immediately upon admission for more details.

 Additional Admission Requirements